DavisPL/latex-template/README.md

 # latex-tools

-A LaTeX repository template with smarter build scripts.
+A LaTeX template repository with batteries included for cleaner builds, spellchecking, BibTeX checks, and summary statistics.

-Includes functionality for:
-- spellchecking with a project-specific whitelist maintained under version control (`make spellcheck`);
-- building the PDF while filtering out all output aside from warnings and errors (`make`); and
-- building auxiliary data (`make aux`) including a wordcloud, summary statistics, a check for correctly embedded fonts, and a list of unused bibliography entries.

 ## To use

-1. Clone this repository.
-2. Modify the LaTeX source files under `src/` (or include your own).
-3. Run `make` to build only the PDF, or `make full` to build the PDF and all auxiliary data.

-This does the following:
-- Spellchecks the input files, updating the whitelist in `data/.aspell.en.pws`.
-- Produces the size of all input files in `data/totals.txt`.
-- Produces curated wordclouds for your LaTeX project in `data/wordcloud.png` and `data/wordcloud_refs.png`.
-- Produces bibliography stats (including unused refs) in `data/bibentries.txt` and `data/bibunused.txt`.
-- Produces the PDF in `build/main.pdf`.

-Check out `Makefile` for more specific options.
+After cloning the respository, run `make` to compile and view the PDF or `make full` for a more comprehensive build (intended to be run less frequently for publishable versions).

+- The basic build generates the PDF while filtering out all output aside from warnings and errors.

+- The comprehensive build also runs a spellcheck, maintaining a whitelist specific to your project (`make spellcheck`); and it produces various auxiliary data and checks (`make aux`), including a list of unused references, a check for correctly embedded fonts, summary statistics, and wordclouds.
+By default, all of these auxiliary data including the spellcheck whitelist are under version control so that they can be tracked and published with major versions of the document.

-## Dependencies
+## Requirements

 This repository has been tested on Mac and Linux.
 You will need a full distribution of TeX Live (e.g. `texlive-full`), which ships with some auxiliary command line tools.
 Run the following to make sure everything is installed: